Back to Business! Launch Your New Business With 10% Off — Start Now

 content image

-There are a few questions you should ask about your business and its needs before choosing a business account.
+Before choosing a business account, there are 6 questions you should ask about your business and its financial needs.
 The answers will help you determine what you need from an account and what type of account will be the right fit.

-On most occasions, you will have to dig deep into the terms and conditions of the business account on offer to determine if your company will be successful in opening an account.
-Eligibility for different business accounts can be boiled down to a few questions we have gathered for you here.
+On most occasions, you will have to dig deep into the terms and conditions of the business account to determine if your company will be successful in opening an account, especially when looking at traditional banks.

-With a bank, your company usually needs to be registered in the country the bank is in.
-Fintechs can be more flexible and offer a range of countries you can apply for an account from.
-The list of eligible countries will generally depend on the licenses held by the fintech and its risk appetite.
-Countries considered too high a risk for political or criminal reasons will be excluded.
+With a bank, your company usually needs to be registered and operate in the same country as the bank to open a business bank account.
+However, fintechs can be more flexible, allowing businesses from a wider range of countries to open accounts.
+The specific list of eligible countries generally depends on the fintech’s licenses and risk appetite, with high-risk countries generally excluded.

 Businesses come in different legal forms with different degrees of transparency.
 For example, understanding the shareholding and governance of a limited liability company is much easier than it is for a trust.
-In order to satisfy “Know your customer” requirements imposed by the regulators, a bank or fintech may only engage with businesses that take on certain legal forms they are comfortable with.
-Like limited liability companies, partnerships and sole proprietorships.
+In order to satisfy “Know your customer” requirements imposed by the regulators, a bank or fintech may only engage with businesses that take on certain legal forms they are comfortable with, like limited liability companies, partnerships, and sole proprietorships.

-This is another compliance issue banks and fintechs need to make sure they are across.
-From a compliance perspective, countries are rated differently based on local regulations around money laundering, terrorism, tax evasion, and other matters, like corruption.
+The nationality and/or the country of residence of your company’s shareholders and directors can also impact your eligibility for a business account.
+From a compliance perspective, countries are rated differently based on local regulations around money laundering, terrorism, tax evasion, and other matters like corruption.
 If your directors or shareholders reside in a country considered high-risk or are nationals of a high-risk country, finding a bank or fintech that will allow you to open a business account with them could be challenging.

 Some industries are considered too high risk by banks and fintechs because of the potential for criminal or fraudulent activity in that industry.
 The usual suspects are casinos, adult entertainment, cannabinoids, precious metals, and cryptocurrencies.
 Others might surprise you, like the pharmaceutical industry, for example.
 This is because of the volume of fake drugs circulating the world.
 Whether an industry makes it onto a bank or fintech’s prohibited list comes down to the risk appetite of the bank or fintech.
 The more risk they are willing to take on, the more industries they will be willing to do business with.

-Maintenance fees
+Maintenance Fees

-Minimum deposit
+Minimum Deposit

-Maximum amount per transaction
+Maximum Amount per Transaction

 Some banks and fintechs will set limits on the amount you can transact at any one time.
 Other providers, like Statrys, do not set a limit.
 If your business deals in large transactions regularly, you might be better off choosing a no-limit provider.

-Get familiar with the different types of payments
+Get Familiar with the Different Types of Payments

-• Local remittances.
-This is when you can make a payment to your client in the local currency of the country where they are located without using the SWIFT system.
+• Local Remittances: This is when you can make a payment to your client in the local currency of the country where they are located without using the SWIFT system.
 For example, your client is based in Mexico and you pay them Mexican pesos.
 Local remittances are usually faster and cheaper to make than international transfers.
 Check with a bank or fintech to confirm if local remittance is possible for a specific country.

-Transfer fees
+Transfer Fees

 Whenever you receive or make a payment, a fee is typically charged.
 That’s how banking works.
-One of the reasons why fintechs have emerged and become so popular is because they aim to offer lower transfer fees compared to the traditional banks.
+One of the reasons why fintechs have emerged and become so popular is because they aim to offer lower transfer fees compared to traditional banks.
 In general, most succeed, but it’s worth checking as some fintechs can be sneaky and confuse the client about the actual fees involved.

 How are some fintechs sneaky?
 With marketing and fine print.
 The fintech will promote a service at a certain price, but somewhere in the fine print, it will say the price will only be met under certain conditions.

 For example, a fintech says you can make payments in 50 countries for free.
 You think: great, that’s what I need, and you apply for an account.
-Then you discover payments are only free in the case of local remittances, not in the case of international transfers (see payment types above).
+Then you discover payments are only free in the case of local remittances, not in the case of international transfers.
 To continue the example, say your supplier is in Mexico and you pay them in Mexican pesos.
 That’s a local remittance that does not attract a fee.
 But now you want to pay the same supplier in US dollars.
 The fintech labels that an international transfer and charges you a transfer fee.

 As you can see, it gets a bit technical and it is easy to be confused.
 Make sure you read the terms and conditions for a business account with a bank or fintech with a cautious eye.